GeorgeHernandez/GeorgeHernandez/Opinions.md

             - Funerals
             - Internet service
             - Incarceration.
 Racially biased.
 Profiteered.
+            - Tax preparation services.
+It is more automated, simpler and cheaper in other countries.
+E.g. https://news.yahoo.com/irs-already-income-tax-data-130029063.html.
         - Some items are too cheap, i.e. subsidized.
 Profit is privatized but losses are socialized.
             - Farming, Fishing, Dairy
             - Fossil fuels & products